‘Game Of Thrones’ Fans Believe Jon Snow Could Kill Daenerys In Season 8

 Game of Thrones Season 8 is a complete mystery to fans.
-Viewers have no idea if their favorite characters will live or die, or who will end up ruling Westeros by sitting on the Iron Throne.
+Viewers have no idea if their favorite characters will live or die, or who will end up ruling Westeros by claiming the Iron Throne.
 However, there are a ton of theories.

-According to The Guardian, one fan theory reveals that Jon Snow and Daenerys Targaryen will work side by side to take down the Night King and his white walker army.
-However, there plans could go very wrong when the time comes to kill the Night King.
+According to The Guardian, one fan theory posits that Jon Snow and Daenerys Targaryen will work side by side to take down the Night King and his white walker army.
+However, their plans could go very wrong when the time comes to kill the Night King.

 The fan theory claims that while Jon will likely be the one to kill the Night King, he may accidentally kill Dany in the process.